desyatkoff/dotfiles/README.md

 ## Description

-This repository stores my dotfiles that I personally use.
+This repository stores my dotfiles that I personally use

 Maybe not the best rice because I'm not pro but at least it's not trashy Windows and also it's good enough for efficient work

+Note that some files have my username hardcoded so they probably will not work for you unless you fix that

 README is currently available in two languages:
 * [`English`](README.en.md)